axibase/atsd/api/sql/README.md

 ## Inline Views

 Inline view is a subquery specified in the `FROM` clause.
-It defines a virtual table to be operated on by the primary or parent query.
+It defines a virtual table to be operated on by the containing or parent query.
 The inline view implements multi-stage processing.
 For example, a subquery can first calculate hourly maximums from which the parent query will compute an average hourly maximum for the days in the week.

 ```sql
 SELECT datetime, AVG(value) AS "daily_average"